Compact and Optimal Deep Learning with Recurrent Parameter Generators: Experimental Results

 \subsection{Multi-Task Regression}

 \textbf{Implementation Details.} We superpose sub-networks for multi-task regression with multiple RPGs at the building-block level.
 We focus on predicting depth and normal maps from a given image.
 We stack multiple SharpNet \cite{ramamonjisoa2019sharpnet}, a network for monocular depth and normal estimation.
 Specifically, we create multiple RPGs at the SharpNet building-block level.
-In other words, parameters of corresponding blocks of different sub-networks are generated from the same RPG.
+That is, parameters of corresponding blocks of different sub-networks are generated from the same RPG.

-We evaluate the monocular depth and normal prediction performance on Standford 3D indoor scene dataset \cite{armeni2017joint}.
-It contains over 70K images with corresponding depths and normals covering over 6,000 $\text{m}^2$ indoor area.
-We follow all settings of SharpNet \cite{ramamonjisoa2019sharpnet}, a state-of-the-art monocular depth and normal estimation network.
+We evaluate the monocular depth and normal prediction performance on a 3D indoor scene dataset \cite{armeni2017joint}, which contains over 70K images with corresponding depths and normals covering over 6,000 $\text{m}^2$ indoor area.
+We follow all settings of SharpNet \cite{ramamonjisoa2019sharpnet}, a SOTA monocular depth and normal estimation method.

 \textbf{Results and Analysis.} We report the mean square errors for depth and normal estimation in Table \ref{tab:multitask}.
 Compared to one-time inference without recurrence, our RPG network gives 3\% and 2\% gain for depth and normal estimation, respectively.
 Directly sharing weights but using new batch normalization layers decrease the performance by 1.2\% and 0.3\% for depth and normal.
 Sharing weights and normalization layers further decrease the performance by 0.7\% and 0.9\% for depth and normal.